soumo-git/Delta/email-service/README.md

 - ✅ **CORS Enabled** - Works with web apps
 - ✅ **Environment Variables** - Secure configuration
 - ✅ **Professional Templates** - Beautiful email design

 ## 🚀 Deploy to Render

-### Step 1: Create GitHub Repository
+### Step 1: Create GitHub Repository (Public)

 1. Create a new GitHub repository
 2. Push this `email-service` folder to your repository
 3. Make sure the repository is public (Render free tier requirement)

 ### Step 2: Deploy on Render